Arts and Humanities

 The modules on this programme have been developed to give you a thorough preparation for a range of related undergraduate degrees.

-The module aims to support you as you develop familiarity with the required skills in the practice of close textual analysis, a core methodology for the higher-level study of literature, drama, art, photography, performance and the moving image.
-You will develop the tools of analysis to interpret and critique texts drawn from selective disciplines (History of Art, Film Studies and English Literature).
-By the end of the module, you should be able to demonstrate your knowledge of form and contexts in which texts are created, identify and assess the values and assumptions a text represents, interpret and evaluate texts (subject matter, formal elements and purposes), and communicate an interpretation of the text using appropriate evidence and language.
+This interdisciplinary module aims to support you as you develop familiarity with the requisite skills in the practice of close analysis of culture through the study of a series of visual, material and textual cultural forms, namely art, film, digital and print media, museum and gallery displays.
+Such practice is a core requirement for the higher-level study of history, liberal arts, drama, performance, art, film and arts management.
+You will develop tools of analysis to interpret and critique cultural forms drawn from selective disciplines (History of Art, Film Studies, Media Studies, Museum and Gallery Practices).
+By the end of the module, you should be able to demonstrate knowledge of cultural forms and the contexts in which cultural was created and received, identify and assess the values and assumptions cultural forms represent, interpret and evaluate culture according to criteria appropriate to its form (subject matter, formal elements and purposes), compose and communicate an interpretation of visual, material and textual culture using appropriate evidence and language.

 History